AlexMercedCoder/grokoverflow/posts/2021/03-ultimate-express-mongo-reference.md

 - res.send("string"): function for sending a text response, will auto-send arrays and objects as json responses.
 Will send html strings as html responses.

-- res.json({data}): send a json response
+- `res.json(dataObject)`: send a json response

-- res.render("template", {data}): tells view engine to render the specified template in the views folder with the data in the second argument.
+- `res.render("template", dataObject)`: tells view engine to render the specified template in the views folder with the data in the second argument.
 The resulting HTML file is sent as a response.

 - res.set("header-name","header-value"): function for setting a response header